paramaggarwal/blog/content/birds-in-a-busy-city/index.md

 ---
-title: "Birds in a Busy City"
+title: 'Birds in a Busy City'
-description: "Sankey Tank is actually a lake that has been converted into a tourist attraction.
+description: 'Sankey Tank is actually a lake that has been converted into a tourist attraction.
 It’s a great place to start your weekend in Bangalore, the IT hub of India.
 A busy, very busy city.
-Sankey is a great…"
+Sankey is a great…'
-date: "2016-02-22T02:57:52.776Z"
+date: '2016-02-22T02:57:52.776Z'
 categories:
   - Birds
   - Photo Essay
   - Bangalore